Insurance Claims Clerks obtain information from insured or designated persons for purpose of settling claim with insurance carrier.

 - Calculate amount of claim.

-Insurance Claims Clerks with little to no experience tend to make between $25830 and $30630 while the more experienced ones make over $46650 per year.
+Insurance Claims Clerks with little to no experience tend to make between $27540 and $33250 while the more experienced ones can earn over $49330 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Insurance Claims Clerk is to move to a higher paying state like DC.
-Right now, the highest paying states for Insurance Claims Clerks are DC, CT, NY, CO and AK.
+One of the easiest ways to increase your salary as an Insurance Claims Clerk is to move to a higher paying state like DC.
+Right now, the highest paying states for Insurance Claims Clerks are DC, CT, MA, NY and CO.

-3 other factors that can increase your salary as An Insurance Claims Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Insurance Claims Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Insurance Claims Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Insurance Claims Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons